Showmax/SHMAVPlayerInterface/README.md

 [![Platform][platform-badge]][platform-url]
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-**SHMAVPlayerInterface** provides easy-to-use interface for `AVPlayer` and `AVPlayerItem`.
-You can forget on `KVO`, `CMTime`, media groups and other not so easy-to-use APIs.
-This library provides reactive API to observe important properties.
-And you also have wrapper around `AVPlayer` to handle basic actions like play/pause and subtitles changes.
-And still you have full control over your `AVPlayer`.
+**SHMAVPlayerInterface** provides an easy-to-use interface for `AVPlayer` and `AVPlayerItem`.
+You can replace `KVO`, `CMTime`, media groups, and other unfriendly APIs.

+The SHMAVPlayerInterface library provides a reactive API to observe important properties.
+SHMAVPlayerInterface also gives you a wrapper around `AVPlayer` to handle basic actions like play/pause and subtitles changes.
+You still retain full control over your `AVPlayer`.

-`SHMAVPlayerInterface` is using [RxSwift](https://github.com/ReactiveX/RxSwift) and [RxCocoa](https://github.com/ReactiveX/RxSwift) libraries.
-If you are not familiar with reactive programming you should look at them first.
+`SHMAVPlayerInterface` uses [RxSwift](https://github.com/ReactiveX/RxSwift) and [RxCocoa](https://github.com/ReactiveX/RxSwift) libraries.
+If you are not familiar with reactive programming you should look at these libraries before using SHMAVPlayerInterface.

 ## Installation